UCF/Athena-Framework/docs/getting-started/install.md

   "dependencies": {
     "jquery": "^3.2.1",
     "tether": "^1.4.0"
-    "athena-framework": "github:UCF/Athena-Framework"
+    "ucf-athena-framework": "^1.0.0-beta"
   }
 }</code></pre>

 ### Bower
-If you are using the <a href="https://bower.io/">Bower</a> package manager, you can add Athena as a dependency by running `bower install UCF/Athena-Framework --save` or by adding Athena to you `bower.json` file and running `bower install`.
+If you are using the <a href="https://bower.io/">Bower</a> package manager, you can add Athena as a dependency by running `bower install ucf-athena-framework --save` or by adding ucf-athena-framework to your `bower.json` file and running `bower install`.
 As with NPM, ensure you also include jQuery and Tether.

 **bower.json**
 <pre><code>{